JetBrains/teamcity-documentation/topics/upgrading-dsl.md

 To remove the DSL API version from the imported package names, the following should be done:
 1. Update `<dependencies/>` section of the pom.xml file

+   The artifactId `configs-dsl-kotlin`
-   The artifact id `configs-dsl-kotlin` should be changed to: `configs-dsl-kotlin-latest` and `configs-dsl-kotlin-plugins` should be changed to: `configs-dsl-kotlin-plugins-latest`
+   should be changed to `configs-dsl-kotlin-latest` and `configs-dsl-kotlin-plugins` should be changed to `configs-dsl-kotlin-plugins-latest`

    In the end `<dependencies/>` section should look like:
 ```XML